the-teachingRSE-project/competencies/summarised_competencies.md

 and funding bodies and computing infrastructure providers will sometimes prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.

-This paper is a condensed version of a more comprehensive paper [@Goth2023] published at FIXME:INSERTREFHERE, aimed as a call to a broader audience for further discussion and coordinated action.
+This paper is a condensed version of a more comprehensive paper [@Goth2023] published at [@competencies-F1000], aimed as a call to a broader audience for further discussion and coordinated action.
 Besides the foundational competencies, that paper further elaborates on the guiding values and principles of an RSE, points to related work,